A MESSAGE FROM

 Do you follow ACO on Facebook?

 If not, you are missing out!
 There are so many fun, feel-good stories and photos on ACO- All Community Outreach’s Facebook page.
-See who’s making it happen in Collin County to support families in need.
+See who’s making it happen in Collin County to support families in need by clicking here.

 There are the Facebook groups, Bad Moms of Allen who are challenged with the Bad Dads of Allen to get the most donations of ACO’s Summer Kids Food Program and School Supplies Drive.
 Don’t miss their Collections with the Allen Police Dept on Monday.
 Read more about it on ACO’s Facebook page, as well as the many businesses who are making it all happen in ACO’s name!